ByaCherX/rnr-docs/docs/ts/ts-utility-types.md

 const obj: Props = { a: 5 };

 const obj2: Required<Props> = { a: 5 };
+// Property 'b' is missing in type '{ a: number; }' but required in type 'Required<Props>'.
 ```

 ## Readonly< Type>